samselikoff/samselikoff.com/_posts/2015-12-08-lowest-common-ancestor.md

 We now have two elements in our application whose view depends on the same piece of state.
 What should we do?

-One option is to add an `isOpen` property to our `Button` component, and try to keep both properties in sync:
+One option is to add an `isOpen` property to our `<button>` component, and try to keep both properties in sync:

 <div class="text-center u-90p">
   <img class='image-bordered' src="/images/posts/lowest-common-ancestor5.png" alt="Collapsible panel">